Current Layout

 Converted Words to Type

 Alternative keyboard layouts are generally better than qwerty, but there are a lot of them out there and it can be hard to know which one to learn.
-You may not even know yet what features of a layout matter most to you.
+You may not even know yet which features of a layout matter most to you.
 (Would you like one with high rolls?
 Or more alternation?
-How do you feel about redirects, scissors, SFBs, SFSs, LSBs, or the distribution of work across different fingers and hands?
+How do you feel about scissors, redirects, SFBs, SFSs, LSBs, or the distribution of work across different fingers and hands?
 Etc.) And once you have a layout in mind how do you gain confidence that you will like it?
-That it will be worth the effort to learn it?
+And that it will be worth the effort to learn it?

-This tool lets you get a feel for a new keyboard layout without having to retrain your brain or muscle memory.
+This tool lets you get a feel for new keyboard layouts without having to retrain your brain or muscle memory.
 It converts a set of words so that typing the converted words with your current keyboard layout feels just like typing the original (unconverted) words on the new layout.
 Your fingers will be making the same movements as if they were typing the original words on the new layout.
 This gives you a sense of what typing on the new layout feels like before doing the work of actually learning to type with it.
 Try more than one new layout to see if you like one better than the other.
-Once you have decided on a layout this tool can even help you get started with learning it.

 Thanks to Keyboard Layout Battles for being the primary inspiration for this tool and for (almost all of) the layout data.
-Thanks to monkeytype for the word lists (the top 200, 1,000, 5,000, and 10,000 word lists).
+Thanks to monkeytype for the top word lists (the top 200, 1,000, 5,000, and 10,000 lists).
+Thanks to clemenpine from the Alt Keyboard Layouts Discord server for creating the "more representative" 200 words list (a list that is more representative of typical typing patterns than the top 200 words).